- A clearly established policy for worker safety and health protection that is communicated to all employees.

 - A hazard assessment process

 A hazard assessment process can help your company avoid and control risks.
 Your safety program should include:

-- -Ongoing monitoring and maintenance of equipment to prevent its becoming hazardous.
+Ongoing monitoring and maintenance of equipment to prevent it from becoming hazardous.

 - The rules should be thoroughly understood by supervisors and employees